quou/quo/README.md

 This library is standalone, meaning it doesn't depend on anything that doesn't come with the operating system.

 ## Current Features
- - Window management for Windows and X11
+ - Window management for Windows and Linux (X11)
  - 2D rendering
  - Basic maths
  - Input
  - Bare-bones IMGUI
+ - Binary serialisation

 ## Planned Features
  - 3D rendering pipeline